All Episodes

 Let's do some Sacramento action, shall we?

-Hey, Mark Davis, how are you?
+Roger, hey, Mark Davis, how are you?

-Nice to be with you on the Rush Limbaugh Show.
+Nice to be having the Rush Limbaugh.

-And uh I'm trying to learn uh his feelings on uh if he has any feelings towards amnesty towards our illegal immigrants of all nationalities.
+I'm really leaning heavily towards Governor Rick Perry, and I'm trying to learn his feelings on if he has any feelings towards amnesty, towards our illegal immigrants of all nationalities.

-The Rick Perry border warrior has been concerned about uh drugs and international gangs and people getting their heads chopped off in Juarez and stuff like that, all of which is a very valid issue.
+The Rick Perry border warrior has been concerned about drugs and international gangs and people getting their heads chopped off in Juarez and stuff like that, all of which is a very valid issue.

-That's all that's all true too.
+That's all true, too.

 But not so much the kind of illegal immigration passion that most conservatives have had.

-Now that's up till really recently.
+Now, that's up till really recently.

-Uh a bill that for those that don't know, a sanctuary city is a city that it's kind of funny.
+But in the legislative session just ended, Governor Perry made a point of stressing what was called a sanctuary cities bill, a bill that, for those who don't know, a sanctuary city is a city that it's kind of funny.

-It's it's really vague and kind of nebulous, but you just kind of get the feeling that their cops are not allowed to ask about anybody's immigration status during a traffic stop or any time else for that matter, thus creating the image of a sanctuary for illegals even if they break the law.
+It's really vague and kind of nebulous, but you just kind of get the feeling that their cops are not allowed to ask about anybody's immigration status during a traffic stop or any time else for that matter, thus creating the image of a sanctuary for illegals, even if they break the law.

 It wouldn't require cities to turn into little Arizonas, but it would prevent them from having policies that were de facto sanctuary policies.

-So was that, and I guess we'll see in terms of of the rhetoric we get from his campaign and maybe in some debates and what he sticks up on websites and makes advertisements about, has he become the kind of border warrior that I think most Republican voters want with uh attention not just paid to multinational violent gangs,
+So, was that, and I guess we'll see in terms of the rhetoric we get from his campaign and maybe in some debates and what he sticks up on websites and makes advertisements about.

-but to the wave upon wave of admittedly well-meaning uh folks from south of the border who just want to come over and have a better life, but sorry, it violates our laws, and we have to say no with a border that really stops them.
+Has he become the kind of border warrior that I think most Republican voters want, with attention not just paid to multinational violent gangs, but to the wave upon wave of admittedly well-meaning folks from south of the border who just want to come over and have a better life, but sorry, it violates our laws and we have to say no with a border that really stops them.

 That's a big we'll see.